beforesemicolon/markup/docs/documentation/index.md

 It consists of 3 main APIs with additional utilities to simplify things even further:

--   `html`: A JavaScript tagged function that allows you to represent the DOM using template literal string;
+-   `html` A JavaScript tagged function that allows you to represent the DOM using template literal strings.
--   `state`: A simple state tracking API that allows you to define reactive data as you wish;
+-   `state` A simple state tracking API that lets you define reactive data however you want.
--   `effect`: A straight forward way to define things that need to happen when certain states change;
+-   `effect` A straightforward way to define things that need to happen when certain states change.

 ### AI-first entry